wacncontent/CustomizeTool/output/articles/batch/batch-hpc-solutions.md

 ## Background: Batch and HPC applications

 Unlike web applications and many line-of-business applications, batch and HPC applications have a defined beginning and end, and they can run on a schedule or on demand, sometimes for hours or longer.
-Most fall into two main categories: *intrinsically parallel* (sometimes called “embarrassingly parallel”, because the problems they solve lend themselves to running in parallel on multiple computers or processors) and *tightly coupled*.
+Most fall into two main categories: *intrinsically parallel* (sometimes called "embarrassingly parallel", because the problems they solve lend themselves to running in parallel on multiple computers or processors) and *tightly coupled*.
 See the following table for more about these application types.
 Some Azure solution approaches work better for one type or the other.

 >[AZURE.NOTE] In Batch and HPC solutions, a running instance of an application is typically called a *job*, and each job might get divided into *tasks*.
 And the clustered compute resources for the application are often called *compute nodes*.